a beginner’s natural hair guide

 – Fenugreek: Stimulates hair growth (also called Methi)

 For example, Shikaki is an age old powder used to cleanse the hair while imparting lots of moisture to it.
-This ancient powder was used solely to cleanse the hair back when shampoo didn’t even exist.
+This ancient herb was used solely to cleanse the hair before shampoo existed.

-* See Recommended Natural Hair Resources & Suggested DIY hair tools below
+* See Recommended Beginner’s Guide to Natural Hair Resources &

 5- Start A Hair Journal.
-A hair journal helps you keep track of the products and techniques you try.
-You will be able to look back and eliminate what’s not working.
-A fancy journal isn’t required.
-You can use a simple notebook.
+A journal helps you keep track of the products and techniques you try.
+You’ll be able to look back and eliminate what’s not working.
+You can also use a simple notebook.
 Above all, be consistent.

 Other Factors to Consider

 USDA Certified organic foods (ex: eggs, nuts, beans, spinach, carrots, broccoli and wild salmon) are all great for healthy hair.
 If you eat processed food, look for the non-GMO project verified label on the packaging.

-Supplementing with vitamins and minerals can help fill in the gaps.
-Look for supplements containing these non-GMO ingredients: fish oil (rich in omega-3), Zinc, vitamin B-complex, vitamin C, Iron, and vitamin D. Dr Axe explains the benefits of these supplements here.
+Supplementing with vitamins and minerals can help fill in nutritional gaps.
+Therefore, look for supplements containing non-GMO ingredients: fish oil (rich in omega-3), Zinc, vitamin B-complex, vitamin C, Iron, and vitamin D. Dr Axe explains the benefits of supplements here.

 The American Museum of Natural History reports that the human body is approximately 60 percent water by weight.

 Recommended Resources for Herbal Hair Treatments

 – Henna for Hair: the most comprehensive site on the subject of henna including a link to their sister site, Mehandi.com.
-Mehandi supplies a number of items for herbal hair care including henna, indigo, cassia, and zizyphus.
+Mehandi supplies a number of items for herbal hair care including henna, indigo, cassia, and Zizyphus.

-– Bulk Apothecary: Supplier of natural and organic essential oils, raw ingredients, vitamins, fragrances and bases for creating all sorts of personal care products.
+– Bulk Apothecary: Supplier of natural and organic essential oils; raw ingredients, vitamins, fragrances and bases for creating all sorts of personal care products.